Geometric Sequences Explained: Definition, Examples, Practice & Video Lessons

 For example, in an arithmetic sequence like 2, 4, 6, 8, the pattern is adding 2 each time.
 However, in a geometric sequence such as 2, 4, 8, 16, each term is multiplied by 2, making the common ratio r = 2.
-Similarly, sequences can also have common ratios less than 1, such as 9, 3, 1, 1/3, where each term is multiplied by 1/3.
+Similarly, sequences can also have common ratios less than 1, such as 9, 3, 1, 1/3, where each term is multiplied by 1/3 (or divided by 3).

-To identify the common ratio in a geometric sequence, divide any term by the previous term.
-Mathematically, this is expressed as:
+To find the common ratio r in a geometric sequence, divide any term by the previous term:

 \[r = \frac{a_n}{a_{n-1}}\]